Xujiayao/BlogSource/source/_posts/11-release-discord-mc-chat.md

 {% hideToggle Manually Generating Invite Link %}
 Go to the `OAuth2` tab.
 At the `URL Generator`, follow the screenshot below to check the checkboxes.

-Check if the invite link generated at `GENERATED URL` matches the image below (`permissions=537054224` and `scope=bot+applications.commands`).
+Check if the invite link generated at `GENERATED URL` matches the image below (`permissions=538102800` and `scope=bot+applications.commands`).
 Once confirmed, click the `Copy` button on the right to copy the link, and paste the copied link into a new tab in your browser.

+> The image below is outdated.
+You also need to check `Connect` in the `Voice Permissions` section.

 ![13.png](/file/posts/4ba0a17a/13.png)
 {% endhideToggle %}